Jasonette/documentation/docs/actions.md

 To trigger an action, you can use the following syntax:

-- `"trigger"`: Trigger an action by name, registered under the actions registry.
+- `"trigger"`: Trigger an action by name, registered under the actions registry. (note: THIS CANNOT BE A [TEMPLATE EXPRESSION](templates.md) that needs to be evaluated.
+You must use a static string)
 - `"options"` (optional): [same as inline actions](#examples-define-inline)
 - `"success"` (optional): executed when the triggered action returnes via `$return.success` action
 - `"error"` (optional): executed when the triggered action returns via `$return.error` action